red/docs/reactivity.md

 	a: make reactor! [x: 1 y: 2]
 	total: is [a/x + a/y]

 This variation of Example 3 shows that a global word can also be the target of a reactive relation (but cannot be the source).
+This form is the closest to the Excel formula model.

 Note: due to the size of global context, making it reactive could have a significant overall slowdown on Red's performances, though, that could be overcome in the future.